XFelipeX/XFelipeX/README.md

 ## Hi there 👋

-Im a fullstack developer.
+I'm a fullstack developer.
 Currently i am working at Verticore Group creating automations. me too make some jobs how freelancer.
 I love skateboarding 💖

 ---